blog posts

 Support, facilities, and infrastructure

-When you want to buy network equipment, you need to do comprehensive research on supporting equipment and infrastructure.
-This concept is known as Ping and Power and revolves around network management and remote control of devices.
-Ping and Power has a general approach and includes various equipment such as air conditioning systems (HVAC), humidity measurement, equipment performance, power outages, and even fire extinguishing.
+Ping and Power has a general approach and includes various equipment such as air conditioning systems (HVAC), humidity measurement, equipment performance, power outages, and fire extinguishing.

-Undoubtedly, power outages are the most critical threat to networks, but proper maintenance of HVAC equipment and fire prevention are essential issues that should not be passed by indifferently.
+Undoubtedly, power outages are the most critical threat to networks, but proper maintenance of HVAC equipment and fire prevention are essential issues that should not be ignored.

 Uninterrupted Power Supply (UPS)